jeremydwong/rth-m1/README.md

 # rth-m1
-using rth human keypoitn detection on a mac.
+using rth human keypoint detection on a mac.